-The Board presently has twelve members.
-There are four directors in Class II whose term of office expires in 2019.
-The nominees for election to Class II, Jeffrey L. Edwards, Rory B. Riggs, and Roberto Pedro Rosenkranz, Ph.D., M.B.A., are currently directors of the Company and were previously elected by our stockholders.
-If reelected at the Annual Meeting, the Class II director nominees would serve until the 2022 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or if sooner, until the director's death, resignation, or removal.
-Director Jorma Routti will be retiring from the Board of Directors at the Annual Meeting and will not seek re-election at the Annual Meeting.
-Following the Annual Meeting, the Board will consist of eleven members with one vacancy.
-The Company extends its gratitude to Dr. Routti for his dedication and valuable service.
+The Board presently has 12 members.
+There are three directors in Class I whose term of office expires in 2021.
+The nominees for election to Class I, James A. Schoeneck, Jeffrey W. Henderson, and Maykin Ho, Ph.D., are currently directors of the Company and were previously elected by our stockholders or appointed by the Board.
+If re-elected at the Annual Meeting, the Class I director nominees would serve until the 2024 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or if sooner, until the director's death, resignation, or removal.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of the directors then-elected and serving as directors attended the 2018 Annual Meeting.
+All of the directors then-elected and serving as directors attended the 2020 annual meeting of stockholders.

-Directors are elected by a plurality of the votes of the holders of shares present in person, by remote communication, if applicable, or represented by proxy and entitled to vote on the election of directors.
-The Class II director nominees receiving the three highest number of affirmative votes will be elected.
-Stockholders may not vote, or submit a proxy, for a greater number of Class II director nominees than the number of Class II director nominees named in this proxy statement.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the Class II director nominees named below.
-If any Class II director nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that Class II director nominee will instead be voted for the election of a substitute nominee proposed by the Company.
+Directors are elected by a plurality of the votes of the holders of shares present online at the Annual Meeting, by remote communication, if applicable, or represented by proxy and entitled to vote on the election of directors.
+The Class I director nominees receiving the three highest number of affirmative votes will be elected.
+Stockholders may not vote, or submit a proxy, for a greater number of Class I director nominees than the number of Class I director nominees named in this proxy statement.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the Class I director nominees named below.
+If any Class I director nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that Class I director nominee will instead be voted for the election of a substitute nominee proposed by the Company.
 Each person nominated for election has agreed to serve if elected.
-The Company's management has no reason to believe that any Class II director nominee will be unable to serve.
+The Company's management has no reason to believe that any Class I director nominee will be unable to serve.

-NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2022 ANNUAL MEETING - CLASS II
+NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2024 ANNUAL MEETING - CLASS I